intel/rmd-operator/README.md

 ## Custom Resource Definitions (CRDs)

 ### RmdConfig
-The RmdConfig custom resource is the object that governs the overall deployemnt of RMD instances across a cluster.
+The RmdConfig custom resource is the object that governs the overall deployment of RMD instances across a cluster.
-The RmdConfig spec allows the user to define the RMD image name/tag they wish to be deployed.
+The RmdConfig spec consists of:
+-   `rmdImage`: This is the name/tag given to the RMD container image that will be deployed in a DaemonSet by the operator.
+-   `rmdNodeSelector`: This is a key/value map used for defining a list of node labels that a node must satisfy in order for RMD to be deployed on it.
+If no `rmdNodeSelector` is defined, the default value is set to the single feature label for RDT L3 CAT (`"feature.node.kubernetes.io/cpu-rdt.RDTL3CA": "true"`).

-The RmdConfig status represents the nodes which fit the nodes on which RMD is deployed.
+The RmdConfig status represents the nodes which match the `rmdNodeSelector` and have RMD deployed.

 #### Example
 See `deploy/rmdconfig.yaml`